Miksus/red-mail/docs/extensions/logging.rst

 Email Logging with Red Mail
 ===========================

-Red Mail also has logging handlers which extends the :stdlib:`logging library's <logging.html>` :stdlib:`logging handlers <logging.handlers.html>`.
+Red Mail also provides logging handlers which extends the :stdlib:`logging library's <logging.html>` :stdlib:`handlers <logging.handlers.html>` from the standard library.
-The logging library already has
-:stdlib:`SMTPHandler <logging.handlers.html#smtphandler>`
-but the features are somewhat restricted.
-It does only send a logging message formatted as plain text.
+The logging library also has :stdlib:`SMTPHandler <logging.handlers.html#smtphandler>` but its features are somewhat restricted.
+It does only send a logging message formatted as plain text and it sends only one log record per email.

-Red Mail's email handlers are capable of formatting the log records in arbitrary ways using Jinja, creating visually more pleasing HTML emails and sending multiple log records via email at once.
+Red Mail's email handlers, on the other hand, are capable of formatting the emails in arbitrary ways and it also enables to send multiple log records with one email.
+Red Mail is more feature complete and provides more customizable logging experience.

-If you would like to send one email per log record, :ref:`ext-emailhandler` is what you need.
-In case you would like to reduce the amount of emails and send multiple log records at once, use :ref:`ext-multiemailhandler`.
+There are two log handlers provided by Red Mail:

+- :ref:`EmailHandler <ext-emailhandler>`: Sends one log record per email
+- :ref:`MultiEmailHandler <ext-multiemailhandler>`: Sends multiple log records with one email

+The mechanics are simple and very similar between these two handlers.

 .. _ext-emailhandler:

 EmailHandler
 ------------

-To send one email per log record, use :class:`EmailHandler`.
+To send one log record per email, use :class:`.EmailHandler`.

 .. code-block:: python